-Municipalities Can Lessen Hurricane Damage with Real-time Access to Data
+Municipalities Can Lessen Hurricane Damage with a SCADA System

 With 13 named tropical storms and hurricanes since April, this year is shaping up to be one of the most damaging hurricane seasons on record.
 One of the biggest hurdles after such major weather events is making sure the affected areas are habitable and safe for people to return.
 More specifically, local authorities need to make drinkable water available to all citizens, and they need to eliminate or contain toxic wastewater.

-In times of crises, the best thing municipalities can do to effectively manage their water supply and mitigate damage is have real-time data reporting and open communication.
+In times of crisis, the best thing municipalities can do to effectively manage their water supply and mitigate damage is have real-time data reporting and open communication.
 But how?

 A silver lining to hurricane season is that each weather event presents an opportunity to learn and prepare for the next one.
 The Water/Wastewater Agency Response Network, or WARN, is a program to help utilities share resources with each other in emergency situations.
 Municipalities or city water management departments who subscribe to their state’s WARN program to abide by an agreement that clarifies liability, reimbursement, response procedures, and joint planning efforts.